OCC 610: Evolving Professional Seminar

 OCC 745: Level I Fieldwork B

-The overall purpose of the fieldwork experience is to provide students with exposure to clinical practice through directed observation and active participation in selected aspects of the occupational therapy process.
+The overall purpose of the fieldwork experience is to provide students with exposure to clinical practice in adult physical disabilities through observation and active participation in the evaluation and treatment process.
 The opportunity to work with clients and therapists helps students to examine their reactions to clients, themselves and other personnel while integrating academic learning with clinical practice.
-The focus of the fieldwork experience will be the application of knowledge and skills related to clinical practice in adult physical disabilities.
+The focus of the learning experience will be the application of knowledge and skills learned through coursework to include observation, written and verbal communication, professional behavior, individual, and group participation with patients and clients, and beginning level assessment and intervention.
+At the completion of three Level I Fieldwork experiences the student will demonstrate beginning-level competency in a series of clinical skills.

 Credits: 1